 Control the power

 Dealing with certain customers, it becomes about control and power.
 You are the contractor and have it.
 Don’t let the client take it away by breaking your will to succeed and profit.
-Having a calm, steady demeanor when dealing with the general public — and not sway because of emotions — will take you father in your business pursuits of success than not.
+Having a calm, steady demeanor when dealing with the general public — and not sway because of emotions — will take you farther in your business pursuits of success than not.

 “Grow some of these, too… They’re needed in construction!”

 Remember: Don’t loose your cool when confronted with problematic clients.
 You can always just walk away.
 The next prospective client won’t be so bad.
 Photo: friendsoftheprogram.net